-Identify what these requirements are before you begin drafting the proposal request because it will make writing the subsequent sections much easier.
+Identify these requirements before drafting the proposal request because it will make writing the subsequent sections much more straightforward.

-Your request for proposal should state who it’s for and how to get in touch with your company.
+Your request for a proposal should state who it’s for and how to contact your company.

 An RFP should persuade vendors to bid on your project.
-Give them a full picture of your company, including your history, mission, goals, target customers, sales performance, and other pertinent information that will help organizations decide if they’d like to work with you.
+Give them a full picture of your company, including your history, mission, goals, target customers, sales performance, and other pertinent information to help organizations decide if they’d like to work with you.

-State specifically what you’d like the vendor to do or provide.
+State precisely what you’d like the vendor to do or provide.
 If you aren’t sure of exactly what you need, go back to step one and gather RFP requirements again.

-After you’ve indicated which exact products or services you require, describe the reason you require them.
-What will your company do with these products or services and why should vendors bother proposing?
+After you’ve indicated the exact products or services you require, please describe why you need them.
+What will your company do with these products or services, and why should vendors bother submitting a proposal?
 Also, give your project a name to make it easier to describe.

 List the volume of products you require or the extent of the services you’re asking for.